Aadi1612/Cardiotocographic-Project/README.md

 7. **Voting Classifier with SVM and XGBoost**:
    - Achieved an accuracy of 88.08%.

+## Results

+- SVM: 87.77%
+- Decision Tree: 86.83%
+- Ensemble Techniques (Voting Classifier): 88.40%
+- Bagging Classifier: 88.87%
+- AdaBoost Classifier: 86.21%
+- XGBoost Classifier: 88.24%
+- Voting Classifier with SVM and XGBoost: 88.08%

 ## Conclusion

-- The ensemble techniques, especially the Voting Classifier, demonstrated the highest accuracy in classifying fetal heart rate patterns.
+- The ensemble techniques, especially the Voting Classifier and Bagging Classifier, demonstrated the highest accuracy in classifying fetal heart rate patterns.
 - XGBoost also performed well and can be considered for further optimization.
 - The project showcases the effectiveness of machine learning in classifying CTG examination results, which can aid in prenatal care decision-making.